moikle/phi-1/README.md

     num_of_nodes initializes the number of nodes/features used to calculate Phi.
 An example graph partition can be viewed in the file partition.png.
-        If Independent Component Analysis (ICA) is turned on, this number will ve recomputed on the fly, based upon the initial dimensional reduction from sk-learn's ICA routine.
-In this case, ICA is called during each sliding window.

     input_file: is the name of the input file of the time-series data.
 Each row corresponds to a time step, and each column to 1-D time-series